Modulated Neural ODEs: Background

-where $t \in \R_+$ denotes \emph{time}, the vector $\x(t) \in \R^d$ captures the \emph{state} of the system at time $t$, and $\dot{\x}(t) \in \R^d$ is the \emph{time derivative} of the state $\x(t)$.
-In this work, we focus on ODE systems that do not explicitly depend on time, implying a vector-valued \emph{(time) differential function} $\f: \R^{d} \mapsto \R^d$.
-The ODE state solution $\x(t_1)$ is computed by integrating the differential function starting from an initial value $\x(t_0)$:

-Due to the deterministic nature of the differential function, the ODE state solution $\x(t_1)$ is completely determined by the corresponding initial value $\x(t_0)$.
+where $t \in \R_+$ denotes \emph{time}, the vector $\z(t) \in \R^\dimz$ captures the \emph{state} of the system at time $t$, and $\dot{\z}(t) \in \R^\dimz$ is the \emph{time derivative} of the state $\z(t)$.
+In this work, we focus on autonomous ODE systems, implying a vector-valued \emph{(time) differential function} $\f: \R^\dimz \mapsto \R^\dimz$ that does not explicitly depend on time.
+The ODE state solution $\z(t_2)$ is computed by integrating the differential function starting from an initial value $\z(t_1)$: For non-linear differential functions $f$, the integral does not have a closed form solution and hence is approximated by numerical solvers \citep{tenenbaum1985ordinary}.
+Due to the deterministic nature of the differential function, the ODE state solution $\z(t_2)$ is completely determined by the corresponding initial value $\z(t_1)$ if the function $\f$ is known.